moneerrifai/emma-rifai/content/pages/service.md

     section_id: conferencesorganized
     image_alt: lorem-ipsum
     content: >
+      *   2021 Religion and Media Workshop, Annual Meeting of the American Academy of Religion, San Antonio, Texas

       *   2020 Religion and Media Workshop, Annual Meeting of the American Academy of Religion, Virtual